Ruth Sutherland: Biography

 Sutherland was born in Adelaide in 1884.
 She was granddaughter to notable sketcher George Sutherland, who emigrated to Australia from Scotland.
 She was a pupil of Gwen Barringer in South Australia before coming to Melbourne.
 She attended the National Gallery of Victoria Art School where she was taught by Lindsay Bernard Hall.

 Sutherland wrote articles for the Melbourne newspaper 'The Age' and to the journal 'Art in Australia' about Max Meldrum and Hilda Rix Nicholas.

 Sutherland was the niece of the painter Jane Sutherland and the sister of the composer Margaret Sutherland.
 She was also a cousin of Stella Bowen's.
 She was a member of the Twenty Melbourne Painters.
 She had a joint exhibition of oils, watercolours and pastels with fellow artists Dora Wilson and May Roxburgh in 1918.
-Sutherland had a history with Dora Wilson prior to later established artist societies, exhibiting as part of "The Waddy" in 1909, along with Janet Cumbrae Stewart and Nora Gurdon.
+Sutherland had a history with Dora Wilson prior to later established artist societies, exhibiting as part of "The Waddy" in 1909, along with Janet Cumbrae Stewart and Norah Gurdon.
 She enjoyed doing landscapes, renting a cottage in Lilydale with Bernice Edwell and Florence Rodway to sketch the surrounding country.
 She also exhibited with the Yarra Sculptors' Society.

 She died in 1948.
 A memorial exhibition of her work referred to her as "a quiet artist in a mode of painting now largely abandoned" and that her works were most sympathetic.